 This command will create a user named “amit” without a home directory or password.
 You’ll need to follow up by creating a home directory and setting the password separately:

-If you want to create a home directory during user creation, you can use the -m
+If you want to create a home directory during user creation, you can use the -m flag:

 Flags to Know:

-What is the adduser
+What is the adduser Command?

-command.
+adduser is a high-level utility that wraps around the useradd command.
 It is an interactive, user-friendly script that makes the process of adding new users much easier, especially for beginners or when you need to quickly create multiple users.

-Key Features of adduser
+Key Features of adduser:

 - Interactive: Unlike

-guides you through the process of creating a new user by prompting you for necessary details such as the user’s password, full name, and other options. - Defaults to Best Practices: It automatically creates a home directory for the user, sets appropriate permissions, and prompts for a password, making the process more seamless.
+useradd,adduserguides you through the process of creating a new user by prompting you for necessary details such as the user’s password, full name, and other options. - Defaults to Best Practices: It automatically creates a home directory for the user, sets appropriate permissions, and prompts for a password, making the process more seamless.

 - Better for Day-to-Day Use: For general system administration tasks,

-simplifies user management and reduces the risk of errors.
+addusersimplifies user management and reduces the risk of errors.

 Basic Usage:

-will guide you through several steps, asking for details like:
+After running this command, adduser will guide you through several steps, asking for details like:

 - Password